-Daniel Seddiqui is the real-life version of Where's Waldo.
-You may have spotted him harvesting corn in Nebraska, catching lobster in Maine, forecasting weather in Ohio, coaching football in Alabama, or even marrying couples in a Las Vegas wedding chapel.
-He's widely known for his journey of working 50 Jobs in 50 States -- an expedition he created through struggles to land a job after college.
-Inspired by curiosity and the will to discover, Daniel's ambitious endeavors garnered worldwide media attention, earning titles like World’s Most Ambitious Job Seeker and named by USA Today as the Most Rejected Person in the World.
+Daniel's widely known for his journey of working 50 Jobs in 50 States -- an expedition he created through struggles to land a job after college.
+His continued journeys are inspired by curiosity and the will to discover, while his ambitious endeavors garnered worldwide media attention, earning titles like The Ultimate Networker and named by USA Today as the Most Rejected Person in the World.

-Featured on many national and international media outlets, such as CNN, Fox News, NPR, Today Show, AP, MSN, Yahoo!, C-SPAN, World News Tonight, WSJ, and MSNBC, Daniel has earned his spot as a job seeking expert and cultural analyst contributor.
 He has been invited to keynote national career conferences, like National Career Development Association and Cooperative Education and Internships Association.
 He’s keynoted on many college campuses; Stanford, UC Berkeley, Harvard, Columbia, Virginia, USC, Ohio State, Minnesota, and Missouri.
-Other organizations include TEDx, Department of Ed, Rotary Int., and MENSA.
+Other organizations include TEDx, Department of Education, Society for Human Resource Management, Rotary Int., and MENSA.

 A homegrown Californian, Daniel learned how restrictive an environment of familiarity could be.
 He realized how small we make our world until stepping out of our comfort zone, whether it’s our field of study, environment, or fear of failure.
 Daniel’s a strong proponent of exploring the many great opportunities that exist and still to be created.